Wirt4/realtime-chat/README.md

 `REDIS` is for accessing the redis database via upstash.com `GOOGLE_CLIENT` is for OAuth login via the users' google account

+## OAuth
+For Google, go to https://console.cloud.google.com/ to configure the credentials.
+Authorized Javascript origin should be the homepage (for dev it's http://localhost:3000) For the authorized redirect URI, set it to `<homepage>/api/auth/callback/google`

 ![Screenshot 2024-10-01 at 2.32.50 PM.png](README%20assets/Screenshot%202024-10-01%20at%202.32.50%E2%80%AFPM.png)